 Entrepreneurs rightfully see a new opportunity to develop a business in these spaces.
 The specifics of what the regulatory environment will look like are unknown.
 However, with this much potential money at stake, the governmental oversight in these fields is sure to be extensive—and rightfully so.
 The concerns of the critics are legitimate.
 Protecting the integrity of the game, combating addiction, avoiding exposure to children are all legitimate concerns and noble to advocate for.
 There is a middle ground that can be found to create new and exciting opportunities for entrepreneurs, consumers, sports fans, and Americans at large, as each industry stands to generate significant tax revenue for public benefit.

 If you’re an entrepreneur looking to navigate the complicated regulatory legal framework of the marijuana or sports betting industry, you need a team of trusted experts on your side.
-Attorney John W. Fraser and the rest of the team at Grewal Law PLLC have a track record of helping businesses navigate difficult regulatory environments.
+The team at Grewal Law PLLC have a track record of helping businesses navigate difficult regulatory environments.
 If you’re interested in entering either of these spaces, contact Grewal Law PLLC today at (888) 211-5798.